Honda Certified Pre-owned Warranty

-Expect a small upcharge for excellent warranties and benefits — with the right tiers
+Expect a small upcharge for great warranties and benefits

 Honda has an unsung reputation for sustainability.
 In 1974, the Japanese automaker became the first car company to meet U.S. Clean Air Act standards without the use of a catalytic converter.
 Twenty-five years later, it launched the very first hybrid available in North America: the Honda Insight.

 But how does Honda’s CPO program stack up?
-How much extra will a CPO vehicle cost you?
+How much extra will a CPO vehicle cost you compared to a noncertified used vehicle?
 Are there any hidden caveats to consider?
-Read on to find out.

-- Honda’s CPO program is called HondaTrue, and it offers three tiers of certification: HondaTrue Certified+, HondaTrue Certified and HondaTrue Used.
+Honda’s CPO program is called HondaTrue, and it offers three tiers of certification: HondaTrue Certified, HondaTrue Certified EV and HondaTrue Used.

 Honda calls its certified pre-owned (CPO) program HondaTrue.
-There are three levels of HondaTrue vehicles, but all three must pass the same 182-point quality inspection.
+There are three levels of HondaTrue vehicles.

-All three tiers also include roadside assistance, at least one complimentary oil change and a few other benefits that we’ll discuss below.
+All three tiers also include roadside assistance, concierge service and a few other benefits that we’ll discuss below.

 On average, Honda dealers charge just 1.9% extra for CPO vehicles, according to iSeeCars.
 Honda had the lowest average upcharge of the 25 automakers in that study.